tganesh07/etracker-web/README.md

-Web user interface for expense tracker built using React.
+Web application to capture expenses and list them based on categories for e.g. food, snacks, meat, etc.